platinumazure/eslint-plugin-qunit/docs/rules/no-loose-assertions.md

 The assertions to lint against can be controlled with an array of assertions (default `["equal", "ok", "notOk"]`).

-To fine tune the error message (which by default will recommend to use `strictEqual`, `deepEqual`, or `propEqual`) a configuration object can be passed as an option instead of a string.
+To fine tune the error message (which by default will recommend to use `strictEqual`, `notStrictEqual`, `deepEqual`, or `propEqual`) a configuration object can be passed as an option instead of a string.
 The configuration object has two properties:
 * `disallowed`: the name of the assertion to disallow (either `equal`, `ok`, or `notOk`);
 * `recommended`: an array of strings representing the recommended options to display as an error message.
 The strings in the array will be concatenated to build the error message: `Unexpected {{assertVar}}.{{assertion}}.
 Use {{assertVar}}.<recommended_1>, {{assertVar}}.<recommended_2>.` when using local assertions and `Unexpected {{assertion}}.
 Use <recommended_1>, <recommended_2>.` when using global assertions.